hushmesh/slate/source/includes/_meshin.md

 # Meshin

+In order to make authorized calls to the Mesh, you must first obtain an access token.
+This section describes how to obtain such a token.

 Before getting started, you need to [create an app](http://developer.hushmesh.com/relying-party-registration) and configure a valid redirect URL.
 A registered HushMesh integration is assigned a unique Client ID and Client Secret which are needed for the OAuth2 flow.

 To autorize user to the mesh as a developer you have two options: use API endpoint directly as explained in authentication section or use our meshin button.